• Skip to primary navigation

 Piezo transducer1

-To optimize the low frequency response, an emitter follower transistor amplifier is selected for its high input impedance.
+To make low frequency sound better we should use emitter follower transistor amplifier because it have high input impedance.

 Formulas: